jae0/bio.snowcrab/inst/markdown/03_biomass_index_carstm.md

+---
+Note:

-(Note: though this could be run as an automated process, it is better to run step wise in case of tweaks being needed.)
+Though this could be run as an automated process, it is better to run step wise in case of tweaks being needed.
+---